nephio-project/docs/glossary.md

 There is still the concept of an injector, but it is limited to the PackageVariant and PackageVariantSet controllers.
-This process allows the author of the PackageVariant(Set) to configure the controller to pull in a resource from the management cluster, and copy it into the pacakge.
+This process allows the author of the PackageVariant(Set) to configure the controller to pull in a resource from the management cluster, and copy it into the package.
 This allows us to combine upstream ([DRY](#dry)) configuration with cluster-specific configuration based upon the target cluster.